airladon/FigureOne/scratch/ivid3/script.md

 >> Triangles have three angles that add to 180º, so only two angles are needed to define all three.

-Welcome to this interactive video, introducing the where trigonometric functions come from and some of their relationships.
+Welcome to this interactive video, introducing the where trigonometric functions come from.
 This video is interactive, so if you see me interacting with an element on the screen, such as this sec line here, then you can to.
 When you do, the video will pause, so press play when you're ready to continue.

 The trigonometric functions apply the study of similar triangles to right angle triangles, so we start by reviewing two properties of similar triangles.
 * The first is triangles that have the same set of angles, are similar triangles.